-All course material will be posted to OWL: http://owl.uwo.ca.
-Lectures will be based on the book and follow the book; however, they will also include extra material not found in the book such as practice and examples.
+All updates will be posted to OWL Brightspace: https://westernu.brightspace.com/d21/login Lectures will be based on the book and follow the book; however, they will also include extra material not found in the book such as practice and examples.
+As an extra resource, the Economics Department's webpage of math resources for students in required 2100 courses can be very helpful.